ajfuhr/how-to-code-alerts/README.md

 </div>
 ```

-We have a div, and it's id is "alert"!
+We have a div, and its id is "alert"!
 It needs some more stuff, though, if we're to use this as a base for our custom alerts.
 It needs *children*.

 Child elements are elements that are nested within another element.
 In our nesting example from before, the span element was the child of the div: